WHS

 Wakatipu High School's Gifted Education programme is committed to supporting students to achieve to their full potential.

-The programme is aimed at supporting students through the provision of opportunities for talent development.
-Our teaching and learning community challenges and encourages the pursuit of excellence, and the development of passion for lifelong learning.
+The programme is committed to supporting students through the provision of opportunities to enhance their learning and foster curiosity.
+Our teaching and learning community challenges and encourages the pursuit of excellence and the development of passion for lifelong learning.

 Gifted Education at WHS